centre-for-humanities-computing/text_to_x/README.md

 2  0.031  0.780  0.189    0.9615
 ```

-If we want to use it with TextToDf we can do as follow:
+If we want to use it with TextToTokens we can do as follow:
 ```
 # create the TextToTokens
-ttt = TextToTokens()
+ttt = ttx.TextToTokens()
 ttt.texts_to_tokens(texts)

 # initialize the TextToSentiment